Richi90/ROS-Gazebo-plugin-qbmove/README.md

   ```

 ## Available topics
-According to the control mode tag seleceted, different topics are generated to allow publishing the relative references.
+According to the plugin and the tags seleceted, different topics are generated to allow publishing the relative references.

+#### Advanced plugin case:
-The available controllers and the relative topics are as follows:
+Here in the control mode tag, the available controllers and the relative topics are as follows:
 - _your_control_mode_ == 0, the two references are used as motor positions, topic names:
    ```
    /your_namespace/your_joint_name/reference_1